Effects of Changes in Foreign Exchange Rates (IAS 21)

 Presentation in financial statements

 IAS 21 does not specify in which part of the income statement foreign exchange differences should be presented.
 Therefore, entities must develop an accounting policy.
 The most common approach is to report exchange differences in the same section of the income statement where the original income or expense was (or will be) recognised for the item that subsequently led to exchange differences.
 For example, exchange differences on trade receivables are presented within operating profit, while exchange differences on debt are presented within finance costs.
-This method aligns with the one proposed by the IASB in their primary financial statements project.
+This method aligns with the one mandated by IFRS 18.

 Cash flows in foreign currency